asim/reminder/README.md

 Make a query

 ```
-reminder search what did the prophet
+reminder search what did the prophet do
 ```

 ## Server